elatov/elatov.github.io/_posts/2012-04-16-veritas-enterprise-manager-causes-scsi-reservation-issues-when-used-with-rdms.md

   - SCSI Reservations
   - Veritas Enterprise Administrator
 ---
-I recently ran into an issue where a customer was seeing &#8220;SCSI Reservation&#8221; messages on one of their hosts.
+I recently ran into an issue where a customer was seeing "SCSI Reservation" messages on one of their hosts.
 I asked for a log bundle (KB <a href="http://kb.vmware.com/kb/653" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://kb.vmware.com/kb/653']);">653</a>), and they had sent me one.
 I was looking over the vmkernel logs (/var/log/vmkernel) and I saw the following:

 	vmkernel.9:Mar 10 01:00:45 esx\_host vmkernel: 97:00:40:02.937 cpu15:14570)VMW\_SATP\_SVC: satp\_svc_UpdatePath: Failed to update path "vmhba2:C0:T1:L80" state.
 Status=SCSI reservation conflict